 How to Protect Yourself From Ransomware

-Is there anything you can do to keep yourself safe from ransomware like WannaCry?
+Looking at the latest ransomware statistics, this threat isn't going anywhere, any time soon.
+So, is there anything you can do to keep yourself safe from examples like WannaCry?
 Fortunately, the answer is yes:

 - Back up your files – And back up the backups, too.
 Never leave yourself in a position where you only have one copy of vital files, stored locally on your computer.
 If you were victim of a ransomware virus, you’d be left utterly vulnerable.
 Instead, keep important files backed up in cloud storage, plus stored on an external hard drive.